 Many of us dream of living like a celebrity in their beautiful luxury homes.
 But have you ever wondered how long it would take for you to save for a house like theirs?

 Luckily, we can give you a glimpse into the true cost of a glamorous lifestyle with our interactive tool.
-Just input your salary before revealing how long it would take you to save for a 20% deposit on a series of celebrity homes, including Taylor Swift, the Beckhams, and Cristiano Ronaldo, to name a few.
+Just input your salary to uncover how long it would take for you to save for a 20% deposit on a series of celebrity homes, including Taylor Swift and the Beckhams, to name a few.

-As part of our research, we have uncovered how long it would take the average-paid Brit to save a 20% deposit on the most-loved celebrity homes.
+As part of our research, we have uncovered how long it would take the average Brit to save for a 20% deposit for various celebrity homes:

-Not So Micro Earnings: In 13 Minutes, Bill Gates Will Have Earned Enough Money to Buy the Average UK Home Outright
+Not So Micro Earnings: In 13 Minutes, Bill Gates Could Buy the Average UK Home Outright

-Our research found that Bill Gates has one of the most expensive celebrity homes – at a whopping £96 million.
-If you have ever dreamed of living in a home like Bill Gates that has seven bedrooms, 24 bathrooms and even six kitchens, you could be saving for a while.
+Our research found that Bill Gates owns one of the most expensive celebrity homes, costing a whopping £96 million.
+However, if you’ve ever dreamed of living in a home-like this – with its seven bedrooms, six kitchen and 24 bathrooms, you could be saving for a while…

-Based on the average Brit saving 15% of their take-home pay each month, it would take them 6,254 years to save for the home.
+Our findings have uncovered that if the average Brit saved 15% of their take-home pay each month, it would take them 6,254 years to save for a 20% house deposit alone.
 Yes, you read that right – over 6,000 years for a house deposit.

-However, if Bill Gates wanted to buy the average priced UK home (£234,742), it would only take him 1.98 minutes to save for the deposit, and just 13 minutes to buy it outright.
+Comparatively, if Bill Gates wanted to buy the average priced UK home (£234,742), it would take him less than two minutes to save for the deposit, and just 13 minutes to buy it outright.

-Or if Bill Gates were to invest his entire net worth into property, he could afford to buy 362,099 average UK priced houses; that’s nearly the same amount of homes in the whole county of Derbyshire (361,860).
+Or if Bill Gates were to invest his entire net worth into property, he could afford to purchase 362,099 average UK priced houses; that’s nearly the same amount of homes in the whole county of Derbyshire (361,860).

 The superstar couple, Jay-Z and Beyoncé, live in one of the most expensive celebrity homes in Bel-Air, costing them £68 million in 2017.
 Their beautiful home comprises six separate structures and four swimming pools to name just a few of the desirable features.

-However, if these are the features you fancy in your own home, unfortunately, it’s unlikely to happen as it would take the average Brit 4,430 years to save for their home if they were to save 15% of their take-home pay.
+If these are the features you fancy in your own home, unfortunately, it’s unlikely to happen as it would take the average Brit 4,430 years to save for 20% of the house deposit.

 Posh and Bricks: It Would Take the Average Brit 2,020 Years to Save for a Deposit for the Beckham Home